Blog

 What Is CVE?
 Common Vulnerabilities and Exposures Overview

 Common Vulnerability and Exposures (CVE) collects known cybersecurity vulnerabilities and exposures to help you to better safeguard your embedded software.
+This framework is central to managing security threats effectively.

 Read along or jump ahead to the section that interests you the most:

 Common Vulnerabilities and Exposures (CVE) is a list of publicly known cybersecurity vulnerabilities and exposures.
-Each item on the list is based upon a finding of a specific vulnerability or exposure found in a specific software product, rather than a general class or kind of vulnerability or exposure.
+Each entry on the list is based upon a finding of a specific vulnerability or exposure found in a specific software product, rather than a general class or kind of vulnerability or exposure.

 The CVE list has been designed to make it easier to link information from vulnerability databases, and allow comparison of security tools and services.
 On the CVE list is a collection of CVE Identifiers assigned to each vulnerability and exposure.

-Back to topWhat Is the Difference Between CVE and CWE?
+Back to topWhat Are CVE Identifiers?

 The difference between CVE and CWE is quite simple.
 CVE refers to a specific instance of a vulnerability within a product or system.
 While CWE refers to types of software weaknesses.
 So, in effect, CVE is a list of known instances whereas CWE is a reference book of software vulnerabilities.